Blee1077/sunspel-discount-notifier/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI.
+To delete the deployed application, use the AWS CLI.
 Assuming you used this project name for the stack name, you can run the following:

 ```bash
 aws cloudformation delete-stack --stack-name sunspel-discount-notifier